-The Company has completed its fifteenth year of operations.
-Income for the year is Rs.254.62 lakhs as compared to Rs.250.91 lakhs in the previous year.
+The Company has completed its sixteenth year of operations.
+Income from the year is Rs.204.75 lakhs as compared to Rs.254.62 lakhs in the previous year.

-The working results of the Company show a net loss of Rs.2.86 lakhs after making provision for interest of Rs.5.02 lakhs and depreciation of Rs.21.26 lakhs.
+The working results of the Company show a net loss of Rs.69.92 lakhs after making provision for interest of Rs.
+5.85 lakhs and depreciation of Rs.20.86 lakhs.
+This loss is mainly due to the flood that damaged the entire hotel and rendered the hotel unoperational for 2 months and only partially operational from the balance of the accounting year.